gstamatakis/DistributedGameEngine/user-interface/README.md

     port: 8090
   ```

 7. Make a GET request to `/users/me` to check you're not authenticated.
-You should receive a response with a `403` with an `Access Denied` message since you haven't set your valid JWT token yet
+You should receive a response with a `403` with an `Access Denied` clientSTOMPMessage since you haven't set your valid JWT token yet

   ```
   $ curl -X GET http://localhost:8080/users/me